 2. Plastic Boss Design Guidelines on Plastic Parts

 During product life-cycle bosses are subjected to various loads.
-Therefore Boss design guidelines are followed to ensure boss strength and avoid injection molding defects in plastic parts.
+Therefore Boss design in plastic parts should be as per guidelines to ensure boss strength and avoid injection molding defects in plastic parts.

 Boss Wall Thickness

 Boss Wall Thickness (A) = 0.6 x T (Nominal Wall Thickness)

 Note: Boss wall thickness can be increased to increase its strength.
-For example in case of high stresses imposed by self-tapping screws.
+For example, in case of high stresses produced while using self-tapping screws.
 But this will have an impact on part aesthetics.

 Radius at Boss Base

 Small radius at the boss base increases boss strength and also helps in part ejection during injection molding.

 Minimum center to center Distance Between Bosses

-Small center to center distance between bosses results in thick section.
-Thick sections are very difficult to cool and results in injection molding defects.
+Small center to center distance between two boss features in plastic part design can result in the formation of a thick section.
+Thick sections are very difficult to cool and result in injection molding defects.
 Therefore it is recommended to maintain minimum spacing between bosses.

 Minimum Center to center distance between Bosses = D1 + 2T